15+ YearsCairns tour experts

 Getting There

 All tours depart from Cairns with hotel pickup included.
 If self-driving, take the Gillies Highway via Gordonvale (1.5 hours) or the Kennedy Highway via Kuranda.
-A rental car is a great option for combining a self-drive day with a guided tour stop.
+A rental car is a great option for combining a self-drive day with a guided tour.

 Food & Inclusions

 Most full-day tours include morning tea, lunch and afternoon tea.
-Locally grown Tablelands coffee and tea are a standard feature.
-Food and wine tours include extensive tastings — liqueurs, cheese, chocolate, tropical fruits, and more.
+Locally grown Tablelands coffee and tea are standard.
+Food and wine tours include extensive tastings — liqueurs, cheese, chocolate, tropical fruits.
 Vegetarian and vegan options available on request.

 Booking & Cancellation

-Book online 24/7 through Tours To Go or call us at 07 4041 3244.
+Book online 24/7 through Cooee Tours or call us on 0409 661 342.
 Most tours allow free cancellation or changes up to 48 hours before departure.
 Some peak-season tours fill quickly — we recommend booking at least 3–5 days in advance.

 Common Questions